swiftlang/swift-evolution/visions/webassembly.md

 > WebAssembly could provide a way to build Swift macros into binaries that can be distributed and run anywhere,
 > eliminating the need to rebuild them continually.

-This can be applicable not only to Swift macros, but also SwiftPM manifests and plugins.
+This can be applicable not only to Swift macros, but also for the evaluation of SwiftPM manifests and plugins.

 WebAssembly instruction set has useful properties from a security perspective, as it has no interrupts or peripherals access instructions.
 Access to the underlying system is always done by calling an